-Service space - see 1.5.3, Part VI "Fire Protection" of Rules for the Classification.
+Service space - refer to 1.5.3, Part VI "Fire Protection" of the Rules for the Classification.

 LNG is a liquefied natural gas primarily consisting of methane.

 LPG is a liquefied petroleum gas, primarily consisting of hydrocarbons (mixtures of propane and butane in any combination), whose composition may include small amounts of other components like hydrogen sulphide or lead alkyls.